Nthabyy/LSTM-Xitsonga-Text-Generation/README.md

 ### 1. **Data Collection**

 The first step is to collect the text data.
-The corpus for training is scraped from the **Sadiler website**, which provides a variety of Xitsonga textual content.
-The data collection process involves extracting text from the website and preparing it for further processing.
+The corpus for training was collected from Sadiler website, which provides a variety of Xitsonga textual content.
+The data collection process involves extracting text from the government websites.

 ### 2. **Data Cleaning**